Starflight 2: Trade Routes of the Cloud Nebula: Gameplay

-Two modes of space travel are featured in the game: interstellar and interplanetary.
+Two modes of space travel exist: interstellar and interplanetary.
 Interstellar travel involves the player maneuvering the spaceship from one star to another, sometimes with the aid of continuum fluxes or jump pods, both of which provide a quick shortcut between two distant points in space.
 When the player maneuvers the spaceship towards a star, the interplanetary travel mode begins.
 A schematic showing the relative positions of the planets in that solar system appears in the auxiliary view screen, all of which may be orbited by the player's spaceship and scanned to reveal basic information including the planet's gravitational strength.
 Large planets with strong gravity, such as gas giants, will destroy the ship if a landing is attempted, but the ship may successfully land on many worlds.
 When the player is ready to land, the auxiliary view screen displays a planetary topographic map with a cursor allowing a specific location to be selected.
 Following a successful landing, the crew boards a terrain vehicle which the player is able to move about the planet to explore ruins for plot clues, harvest minerals and alien lifeforms, and travel to trading posts at which the player may buy or sell items through bartering.
 The main view screen shows the terrain vehicle in relation to its immediate surroundings.
 Potential hazards on planetary excursions include running out of fuel, dangerous weather conditions, and hostile alien lifeforms.
 The locations of uninhabited earth-like planets may be logged for recommendation to Interstel as potential colony worlds in return for a substantial monetary reward.

 The player occasionally encounters other spacecraft during interstellar and interplanetary travel.
 When an encounter begins, the main view screen shows a tactical overhead map depicting the player's spaceship in relation to the nearby alien vessels.
 The player may either attack, attempt to communicate, try to flee the encounter by running away, or scan the alien vessels to determine their capabilities.
 Conversing with friendly alien species is an important means by which the player obtains clues to advance the game's plot.
 Some encounters result in the outbreak of hostilities in which the player must either attempt to destroy the attacking vessels or flee.
 The spaceship computer automatically takes care of targeting and firing lasers and missiles, except for blasto pods which are manually triggered, while the player maneuvers the spaceship around the scene of battle in real-time.
 Both the spaceship's shields and armor protect it from damage by hostile fire, but only shields are able to regenerate.
 The encounter ends when the player has moved sufficiently far from the other vessels and normal space travel resumes.